shader-slang/slang/docs/user-guide/a1-03-obfuscation.md

 This will compile "module-source.slang" into SlangIR module (aka `slang-module`) and places the `.slang-module` inside of the zip.
 As obfuscation is enabled the .zip will also contain the obfuscated source map for the module.

-The `.zip` file can now be used and referenced as a library
+The `.zip` file can now be used and referenced as a module

 ```
 slangc source.slang -target dxil -stage compute -entry computeMain -obfuscate -r module.zip
 ```

-Notice here that the `-r` library reference is to the `.zip` file rather than the more usual `.slang-module` that is contained in the zip file.
-By referencing the library in this way Slang will automatically associate the contained obfuscated source map with the module.
+Notice here that the `-r` module reference is to the `.zip` file rather than the more usual `.slang-module` that is contained in the zip file.
+By referencing the module in this way Slang will automatically associate the contained obfuscated source map with the module.
 It will use that mapping for outputting diagnostics.

 It is also worth noticing that in this second compilation, using `module.zip`, we need the `-obfuscate` flag set.
 If this isn't set linking will not work correctly.